saurabhs051/automatic-time-table-generator/README.md

 from practical standpoint.
 The quality of the timetable determines the quality of time dedicated by lecturers, students and administrators to academic activities.

+The proposed Automatic Timetable Generator Software will help us to easily generate randomised timetables for each semester of each branch.
+It will also export it to easily distributable formats with separate views for Professors and students.